 - Beat together cream cheese and sugar.

-- Fold in the passion fruit pulp and mix well.
+- Add the cooled passion fruit reduction and mix well.

 - Put the water into a small microwave proof bowl.
 Sprinkle gelatin over the top and allow to bloom for five minutes.

-- Once bloomed heat gently in the microwave, for about 10 to 15 seconds to just melt the gelatin.
+- Once bloomed heat gently in the microwave, for about 10 to just melt the gelatin.
 Whisk to ensure all the gelatin is melted.

 - Add a couple of spoonful's of cream to the gelatin to tempter it and mix well.

-- Add the cream and gelatin mix into the cream cheese mix and fold in until well mixed.
+- Add the cream and gelatin mix into the rest of the cream cheese mix and fold in until well mixed.

 - Pour the filling over the base.
 Smooth down.
-Chill in fridge for at least 12 hours.
+Chill in fridge for at least 4 hours, preferably over night.

 - To serve remove form spring form pan and carefully transfer to a plate.
 Fabulous on its own or with some of my homemade passion fruit coulis drizzled over the top.
 Delicious!